 What if we went out at 5am in Spring to be met with silence?
 No glorious dawn chorus.
 A silent spring.
 A truly chilling thought.

-But there is a story of hope that I want to tell during my new residency here.
-The Knepp project is now a leading light for conservation in the UK, demonstrating how giving nature space and opportunity to express itself can restore the land and its wildlife in a dramatically short space of time.
+My residency tells the story of the scrubland.
+Much demonised, it is in fact the richest habitat on this planet.
+Poor yielding arable land has turned into thorny scrubland, home of increasing numbers of Nightingales and Turtle Doves, facing cataclysmic declines elsewhere.
+Knepp Estate is a leading light for conservation in the UK, demonstrating how giving nature space and opportunity to express itself can restore the land and its wildlife in a dramatically short space of time.
 In her inspiring book ‘Wilding’, Isabella Tree takes you through this pioneering rewilding journey.

 Inspired by soundscape ecology – the sense that you can hear the health of a landscape – I am recording the sounds of rewilding, particularly the rich tapestry of the dawn chorus and the sonorous Nightingales.
 I am sharing these sounds – livestreaming from the scrubland for the international Reveil project; uploading recordings to xeno-canto and dawn-chorus; sharing on SoundCloud and social media – see Knepp Nightingale Radio.